tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/5.Secure Kubernetes Network Using Wireguard Encryption/README.md

 sudo tcpdump -i wireguard.cali host <ip address of pod-2>
 ```

 10. At this point, we will need to establish connections from `pod-1` to `pod-2` to see traffic on Wireguard interface on the two nodes.
-However, since this cluster does not allow application connectivity that is not explicitly allowed, We will need to make sure we allow such connectivity through Calico security policy.
+However, since this cluster does not allow application connectivity that is not explicitly allowed, we will need to make sure we allow such connectivity through Calico security policy first.
 Deploy the following policy to allow connectivity between `pod-1` to `pod-2`.

-`Note:` In production environment where default deny is implemented in the cluster, application need to be deployed with their required and validated security policy to ensure application connectivity.
+`Note:` In production environment where default deny is implemented in the cluster, applications need to be deployed with their required and validated security policy to ensure application connectivity.

 ```yaml
 kubectl apply -f -<<EOF